Memorable Manitobans: John Russell “Jack” Stuart (1908-1970)

 A specialist in his field, he was a member of the Greater Winnipeg Personnel Association, serving as its President from 1946-1947.
 International president and honorary life member of the Public Personnel Association in 1967, he was also chairman of the Founding Committee of the Canadian Chapter of the Public Personnel Association, a founder and honorary life member of the Canadian Western Region of the Personnel Association, and a member of the civics bureau of the Chamber of Commerce and the Manitoba Medical Service.

-A member of Harrow United Church who was active on the board of stewards, he also served this church as chairman of the board of trustees and of the building committee.
-He was a past president of the Optimists Club (elected in 1948), associated with the Sea Cadets in Winnipeg and the Junior Chamber where he founded the first Blood Donor Clinic.
+A member of Harrow United Church who was active on the Board of Stewards, he also served this church as chairman of the board of trustees and of the building committee.
+He was a President of the Winnipeg Optimists Club (elected in 1948), associated with the Sea Cadets in Winnipeg and the Junior Chamber where he founded the first Blood Donor Clinic.
 He was also a board member of Roslyn House.

 1911 Canada census, Automated Genealogy.